 In 2018, St. Paul's will celebrate its 175th anniversary!
 Our stewardship theme for this special year is "High - Five for 175!"
 God's Work.
 Our Hands.
 Giving in Gratitude.
 We are celebrating St. Paul's past and our ministry for the future.
 God is doing amazing things in our world and in our church and God is doing these amazing things through each of you as you continue along in your own individual journeys of stewardship.

 If you have not yet completed and turned in your time and talent survey and financial commitment card - it is not too late!Please prayerfully contemplate and complete the time and talent survey and financial commitment card and return it to the church before the end of the year.
 Please remember that your commitment for 2018 is in addition to your generous commitment to the Capital Campaign.
 Thank You!

 Update on Stewardship Campaign

-As of today, we have received 28 pledges.
-Of these, 4 are new pledges, 13 reflect an increase in giving, 5 pledges decreased giving and 6 chose to stay at the same level of giving.
+As of today, we have received 37 pledge cards.
+Of these, 6 are new pledges, 17 reflect an increase in giving, 6 pledges showed a decrease in giving and 8 chose to stay at the same level of giving.

 We are looking for people interested in volunteering for this very important church function.
 It consists of a two member team that works on Sundays after church or Monday for about 1 or 2 hours collecting, counting and recording the offering.
 The teams are assigned a month at a time, usually 3 or 4 months a year (depending on how many teams we have).
 Sundays can be switched with other teams.
 Training and written instructions are provided.
 Please contact Paula Stewart 410-956-7117 or the church office to volunteer.